DIN connector: Circular connectors

 Some "domino" five-pin connectors had a keyway on opposing sides of the socket, allowing it to be reversed.
-If used as a headphone connector, the plug sometimes had a cut-out in the body that, depending on which way the plug was inserted, would either allow (e.g.) external speakers to be switched off or not as required: inserting the plug one way would activate a switch on the periphery of the socket (thus switching off the speakers), whereas inserting the plug in the opposite orientation would not activate the switch (due to the cut-out in the plug body)—the left and right channels would not be transposed, as the plug was wired such that each headphone speaker was connected "top left–bottom right" and "top right–bottom left".
-Note that when rotating a DIN headphone connector 180 degress the polarity will be reversed.
+If used as a headphone connector, the plug sometimes had a cut-out in the body that, depending on which way the plug was inserted, would either allow (e.g.) external speakers to be switched off or not as required: inserting the plug one way would activate a switch on the periphery of the socket (thus switching off the speakers), whereas inserting the plug in the opposite orientation would not activate the switch (due to the cut-out in the plug body)—the left and right channels would not be transposed, as the plug was wired such that each headphone or speaker was connected "top left–bottom right" and "top right–bottom left".
+Note that when rotating a DIN headphone connector 180 degrees the polarity will be reversed.
 This generally doesn't affect the audio but if an adapter with a DIN headphone male connector and most other types of female headphone connector is used, the negative connection for both channels will be joined resulting in the audio being stereo with the DIN connector inserted one way and mono when inserted the other way.
-To avoid this and still be able to use a pair of headphones both with equipment that has a DIN headphone connector and also use it with other equipment it is suggested to permanently mount a DIN connector on the headphones and make an adapter to use other devices with headphones that has a DIN connector.
+To avoid this and still be able to use a pair of headphones both with equipment that has a DIN headphone connector and also use it with other equipment, it is suggested to permanently mount a DIN connector on the headphones and make an adapter to use other devices with headphones that has a DIN connector.
 If used as a serial data connection, the transmit and receive lines could be crossed (although the pinout adopted by Acorn did not allow for this).

 Screw-locking versions of this connector have also been used in instrumentation, process control, and professional audio.
 In North America, this variant is often called a "small Tuchel" connector after one of the major manufacturers, now a division of Amphenol.
 Additional configurations up to 24 pins are also offered in the same shell size.
 A version with a bayonet locking ring was used on portable tape recorders, dictation machines, and lighting dimmers and controls through from the 1960s to the 1980s, an example being the microphone input connector and some others on the "Report" family of Uher tape recorders.
 The bayonet locking version is sometimes referred to by the trade name Preh.
 Belling Lee offered a version with a sprung-loaded collar which latched on insertion but required the collar to be pulled back to release the connector, similar to the LEMO B series connector.
 This connector was commonly referred to as the "Bleecon", an example of its use being the Strand Tempus range of theatrical lighting dimmers and control desks.
 A version with a pushbutton latch similar to that on an XLR cable mounted socket was also available.
 Female connectors with screw-locking, Bleecon, or bayonet latching features are compatible with standard DIN plugs.